BarrierSteer: LLM Safety via Learning Barrier Steering: Conclusion

-In these expressions, the operator $[ \cdot ]_+ = \max(0, \cdot)$ denotes the standard hinge loss, and $\epsilon$ defines the safety margin.
+In these expressions, the operator $[ \cdot ]_+ = \max(0, \cdot)$ denotes the hinge loss, and $\epsilon$ defines the safety margin.
 Minimizing $\mathcal{L}(\theta)$ encourages the intersection of the learned safety constraints to correctly classify safe and unsafe states.
-Moreover, distinct control barrier functions can be learned from separate datasets or for different safety categories, as discussed in Section~\ref{sec:composing_cbf}.
+Moreover, distinct control barrier functions can be learned from separate datasets and composed, as discussed in Section~\ref{sec:composing_cbf}.